What Percent Of Customers Leave Reviews

 Motivations That Lead To Review Submission

-• Altruism: many shoppers leave reviews to help others decide.
+• Altruism: Shoppers leave reviews to help others decide.

-• Reciprocity: customers who receive value (discounts, rewards) return the favor with a review.
+• Reciprocity: Customers who receive value return the favor with a review.

-• Social recognition: being featured or rewarded publicly can motivate users to contribute content.
+• Social recognition: Being featured publicly can motivate users to contribute content.

-• Convenience: the easier the review flow, the higher the submission rate.
+• Convenience: The easier the flow, the higher the submission rate.

 Barriers That Prevent Reviews